Truthout: San Francisco Press Club Journalism Awards

-A joint Truthout and Earth Island Journal investigation "America's Toxic Prisons" by Candice Bernd, Zoe Loftus-Farren, and Maureen Nandini Mitra won awards in two categories of the 2018 San Francisco Press Club Journalism Awards.
+A joint Truthout and Earth Island Journal investigation, "America's Toxic Prisons" by Candice Bernd, Zoe Loftus-Farren, and Maureen Nandini Mitra won awards in two categories of the 2018 San Francisco Press Club Journalism Awards.
 The investigation won second place in the Magazines category for environment/nature reporting and investigative reporting.

 2018 Izzy Award

-Dahr Jamail was awarded the 2018 Izzy Award for outstanding achievement in independent media for his reporting on climate change and other environmental issues.
+Dahr Jamail, a Truthout journalist, was awarded the 2018 Izzy Award for achievements in independent media for his reporting on climate change and other environmental issues.
 The judges wrote: "There is an urgency and passion in Dahr Jamail's reporting that is justified by the literally earth-changing subject matter.
-And it's supported by science and on-the-scene sources, whether covering ocean pollution, sea level rise, deafening noise pollution or Fukushima radiation."
+And it's supported by science and on-the-scene sources, whether covering ocean pollution, sea level rise, deafening noise pollution, or Fukushima radiation."

 Jamail produces a monthly wrap-up of the latest climate research and trends – "Climate Disruption Dispatches".

 2021 Izzy Award

-The thirteenth annual Izzy Award was awarded to nonprofit news outlet Truthout, journalist Liliana Segura, senior reporter at The Intercept and journalist Tim Schwab, writing in The Nation.
+The thirteenth annual Izzy Award was awarded to non-profit news outlet Truthout, journalist Liliana Segura, senior reporter at The Intercept, and journalist Tim Schwab, writing in The Nation.

 Donald F. Erickson Synapses Award

-In 2022, the Crossroads Fund presented The Donald F. Erickson Synapses Award to Truthout, for independent reporting and commentary on a diverse range of social justice issues.
+In 2022, the Crossroads Fund presented the Donald F. Erickson Synapses Award to Truthout for independent reporting and commentary on a diverse range of topics related to social justice.

 2024 Anthem Award

-A 2024 Anthem Award in the category of News & Journalism was awarded to "Remaking the Exceptional", a series of explainer videos made through a collaboration between Truthout, Zealous, and Teen Vogue about myths about and alternatives to policing and incarceration.
+A 2024 Anthem Award in the category of News & Journalism was awarded to "Remaking the Exceptional", a series of explainer videos made through a collaboration between Truthout, Zealous, and Teen Vogue that covered myths about and alternatives to policing and incarceration.

 Staff

-Truthout's executive director is Ziggy West Jeffery and the editor-in-chief is Negin Owliaei.
+Truthout's executive director is Ziggy West Jeffery, and the editor-in-chief is Negin Owliaei.

-Truthout's Board of Directors includes Maya Schenwar, McMaster University professor and educational theorist Henry A. Giroux and Lewis R. Gordon.
+Truthout's Board of Directors includes Maya Schenwar, McMaster University professor and educational theorist Henry A. Giroux, and Lewis R. Gordon.

-Truthout's Board of Advisors includes Mark Ruffalo, Dean Baker, Richard D. Wolff, William Ayers, Mark Weisbrot.
+Truthout's Board of Advisors includes Mark Ruffalo, Dean Baker, Richard D. Wolff, William Ayers, and Mark Weisbrot.
 The late Howard Zinn was a member of the advisory board.

 The late William Rivers Pitt was Truthout's senior editor and lead columnist.